Bumps near the mouth corners often result from irritation, infections, or underlying skin conditions requiring targeted care.

 Tackling Angular Cheilitis

-Treating angular cheilitis involves keeping the area dry and clean while addressing infection sources:
+Treating angular cheilitis involves keeping the area protected while addressing moisture, irritation, and possible infection sources:

-• Lip barrier protection: Using petroleum jelly to prevent moisture buildup.
+- Lip barrier protection: Using petroleum jelly or a bland barrier ointment helps protect cracked skin from saliva and moisture buildup.

 Treating Cold Sores